photo by Lotus Porte-Moyel

 Biographical Statement

-Salomé Aydlett is a sculptural ceramicist based in Missoula, MT, and a 2024/2025 Ceramics BFA candidate at the University of Montana.
+Salomé Aydlett is a sculptural ceramicist based in Missoula, MT and received their BFA in Ceramics and BA in Spanish from The University of Montana in 2025.
 Originally from Winona, MN and a family of artists, Salomé grew up playing with clay.
-It is their first language and their child-like relationship to clay remains present in their work.
-Salomé’s work primarily centers on the human body and its physical connection to language--how language is formal (shape based and three-dimensional) and can be integrated and manifest in the physical composition of the body.
+It is their first language and their child-like relationship to clay remains present in her work.
+Salomé’s work primarily centers on the human body and its physical connection to language.

 Artist Statement

-For example, my own personal struggle with ‘two-dimensional’ verbalized language (both its understanding and expression) is inherent in my work.
-Melting, humanish figures combine with organic shapes to create indistinct and confused bodies that mimic the indistinction and confusion I often feel in the verbal world.
-Bright colours and dripping glazes mirror the ways individual words sound to me.
+For example, my own personal struggle with ‘two-dimensional’ verbalized language (speech--both its understanding and expression) is inherent in my work.
+Melting, human figures meld to create indistinct and confused bodies that mimic the indistinction and confusion I often feel in the verbal world.
+Bright colours and dripping surfaces mirror the ways individual words sound to me.
 In a way, each piece is an ongoing sentence.
 A diary entry.
-A way to deeper examine the body/language relationship and push it towards a more intelligible/unintelligible dimension.
+A way to deeper examine the body/language relationship and push it towards a more intelligible and compassionate dimension.

 photo by Michael Hart